p-sumann/sumanpaudel1997/README.md

 ###

 <p align="left">My name is Suman Paudel and I am from Nepal.</p>
-<p align="left">I am an AI Engineer with 3+ years of expierence in machine learning, deep learning, computer vision and NLP tasks.
+<p align="left">I am an ML/AI Engineer with 3+ years of expierence in machine learning, deep learning, computer vision and NLP tasks.
 I am very much passionate about building AI-based applications and research on machine/deep learning. </p>

 ###